 April 26-28, 2018 · Rotterdam, Netherlands

-The 2018 Global Symposium under the theme “The Future of the Art of Implant Dentistry,” will offer participants an outlook of implant dentistry and related fields along with sessions completely dedicated to digital workflow and ceramic implants.
-There will also be additional scientific and practical findings presented about surgical and prosthetic concepts.
+The 2018 Global Symposium under the theme “The Future of the Art of Implant Dentistry,” offered participants an outlook of implant dentistry and related fields along with sessions completely dedicated to digital workflow and ceramic implants.
+Additional scientific and practical findings about surgical and prosthetic concepts were also presented.

-The time-proven and usually rapidly sold-out practical workshops will take place on Thursday, April 26, 2018.
-Renowned speakers will use theory and practical exercises to teach small groups concepts on current topics such as 3D planning, digital workflow, treatment concepts for peri-implant complications, and much more.
+The time-proven and mostly sold-out practical Workshops took place on Thursday, April 26, 2018.
+Renowned speakers used theory and practical exercises to teach small groups concepts on current topics such as 3D planning, digital workflow, treatment concepts for peri-implant complications, and much more.

-In addition, young and aspiring scientists and practitioners will be offered a broader platform.
-Participation in the poster competition is open to all interested parties; the authors of five selected posters will receive the unique opportunity to present their work in a short presentation in the main plenum.
+In addition, young and aspiring scientists and practitioners were offered a broader platform.
+The authors of five selected posters received the unique opportunity to present their work in a short presentation in the main plenum.

-The two-day conference will conclude with an emerging and provocative topic “Complications – What can we learn from them?”
-An expert round-table will discuss complex patient cases, present, and evaluate solutions.
-The audience will also play an important role in this round-table.
-Questions or statements can be directed to the speakers at any time.
+The two-day conference conclude with an emerging and provocative topic “Complications – What can we learn from them?”

 Check out our photo Gallery – click on Learn More.